a-warner/a-warner.github.com/source/_posts/2014-08-20-beware-the-comment-siren-song.markdown

 The generated comments do nothing but clutter up the code, making it more difficult for the reader to scroll through the class and figure out what the code is doing.

+### Is there ever a reason to write a comment?

+To be clear, I don't have a problem with all comments.
+If, for example, you're writing a public API for a library that's getting exported to the world, or to a bunch of developers at your company, it may be easiest to maintain the documentation for that API in code comments.
+In other words, if you're making a conscious decision to document a library thoroughly, you might find that it's most convenient to keep that documentation close to the code.
+In that case, you should have some kind of process around making sure that the documentation remains up to date when you make breaking API changes.
+You should also be able to easily generate structured documentation from those code comments.  ([RDoc](http://rdoc.sourceforge.net/) for Ruby is one simple example)

+### Leave 'em out

+So now that I've covered all of these examples, you don't have any excuse to write comments.
+Give these methods a try, and I promise you'll have a cleaner codebase that's easier to maintain.
+Is there a good reason to write a comment that I've missed?
+Let me know in the comments!